rbtoscan/frontiers_camda_2023/README.md

-# frontiers_camda_2023
- This repository contains all scripts and processed ouputs used for analysis and interpretation for the camda 2023 challenge and the Frontiers Bioinformatics manuscript submission.
+This repository contains all scripts and processed ouputs used for analysis and interpretation for the CAMDA 2023 challenge and the Frontiers Bioinformatics manuscript submission.

 # Antimicrobial Resistance in Diverse Urban Microbiomes: Uncovering Patterns and Predictive Markers